taskrabbit/interview_public/login_form/README.md

 ![validation_error](https://cl.ly/tQlk/Screen%20Shot%202018-08-02%20at%2010.59.45%20AM.png)

 2. A connection error from the login service.
-In the event of a connection error, there is a 'Try Again' option to retry the request.
+In the event of a connection error, there is a 'Try Again' link that should reset the state, bringing the user back to an empty login form.

 ![connection_error](https://cl.ly/tSFe/Screen%20Shot%202018-08-02%20at%2011.00.25%20AM.png)